gholcomb/OptionsCalc/README.md

 ### Installing

-Create a virtual enviornment, and pip install the requirements.txt
+Create a virtual environment, and pip install the requirements.txt

 ## Authors

 * **Griffin Holcomb**

 ## License